-FOURTH SEMESTER BBA MODERN BANKING MANAGEMENT
+FOURTH SEMESTER BBA BBABMC282 - MODERN BANKING MANAGEMENT

-COURS COURSE OBJECTIVES To provide basic knowledge about the Banking System.
-CS01: To provide basic knowledge about the Banking functions.
-CS02: CS03: To provide basic knowledge about the Central Banking functions.
-To provide basic knowledge about the financial markets.
-CS04: To provide basic knowledge about customer relationship management.
-CS05: 8 COURS E OUTCOMES C01: Students will have basic knowledge about the Banking System.
-C02: Students will have basic knowledge about the Banking functions.
-C03: Students will have basic knowledge about the Central Banking functions.
-C04: Students will have basic knowledge about the financial markets.
-C05: Students will have basic knowledge about customer relationship management.
+- To provide basic knowledge about the Banking System. - To provide basic knowledge about the Banking functions. - To provide basic knowledge about the Central Banking functions. - To provide basic knowledge about the financial markets. - To provide basic knowledge about customer relationship management.

+C01: Show familiarity about the Indian banking system.

+C02: Be aware of the Banking functions.

+C03: Be familiar with the Central Banking functions.

+C04: Demonstrate knowledge about the financial markets.

+C05: Exhibit the skills about customer relationship management